Cultivating qualified, dynamic and invested nonprofit Boards in the DC, Maryland, and Virginia region

 Board Training

-To help educate prospective, new and even current members, we offer Board Basics A to Z, a course presented virtually in three 2 1/2-hour morning sessions on what it means to be a nonprofit board member.
-Offered multiple times per year, this training program provides fundamental information on expectations, purpose, accountability, qualifications and the benefits of serving on a nonprofit board.
+To help educate prospective, new and even current members, we offer Board Basics A to Z, a course presented virtually in three 2 1/2-hour morning sessions on what it means to be a nonprofit Board member.
+Offered two times per year in the Spring and Fall, this training program provides fundamental information on expectations, purpose, accountability, qualifications and the benefits of serving on a nonprofit Board.
+Matching sessions occur after each training.